rust-lang/rust/src/doc/rustc-dev-guide/src/query.md

 *end*.
 For example:

-- This "compile" query might demand to get a list of codegen-units (i.e., modules that need to be compiled by LLVM).
+- This "compile" query might demand to get a list of codegen-units (i.e. modules that need to be compiled by LLVM).
 - But computing the list of codegen-units would invoke some subquery that returns the list of all modules defined in the Rust source.
 - That query in turn would invoke something asking for the HIR.